-Since significant and unreasonable conditions have not occurred since at least 2001 when shallow groundwater level monitoring began, minimum thresholds for shallow groundwater elevations in the vicinity of interconnected streams are based on the highest seasonal-low elevation during below-average rainfall years, over the period from the start of shallow groundwater level monitoring through 2015.
+Based on Surface Water Working Group input, minimum thresholds for shallow groundwater elevations in the vicinity of interconnected streams are the highest seasonal-low groundwater elevation during below-average rainfall years, over the period from the start of shallow groundwater level monitoring through 2015.
 The years after 2015 are not included because 2016 was an average rainfall year and 2017 was extremely wet, which increased overall Basin shallow groundwater elevations above all previous levels.